Techniques and tips for IELTS Reading True False Not Given questions.

 3. Statement: Most animals are active during the daytime.

-You can try the rest of the questions by downloading the PDF here... and here are the answers
+Try the rest of the questions by downloading the PDF here..and here are the answers